Staff Positions

 Internships for our civil practice are available throughout the year.
 VAP participates in the PILC Fair for summer internships and slots are usually filled by the first or second week of February.
 If you are not applying through PILC, please submit an application before February 1.

-Interns will participate in outreach and client interviews, represent veterans in administrative hearings when possible, write legal memos, or assist in discharge upgrades or VA claims cases.
+Interns will participate in outreach and client interviews, represent veterans in administrative hearings when possible, write legal memos/briefs, and assist in discharge upgrades applications or VA claims appeals.
 They will be provided with training and supervision, including guidance on providing legal services with a trauma-informed approach.

 Please send a resume and cover letter to [email protected] with the subject: “[Fall/Spring/Summer YYYY] Internship.”
 Applications will be accepted on a rolling basis.